 - For a business that needs to build an audio chat/ video chat app.

-- For an existing app that needs to add a voice call/video call feature.
+- For an existing app that needs a voice call/video call feature.

 ZEGOCall SDK has a layered architecture so that it can meet different needs.
 Check out the figure below:

-The demo app of ZEGOCall has already integrated the features required by a video call application, you can compile it directly into an app and make it goes live.
+The demo app of ZEGOCall has already integrated the features required by a video call application, you can compile it directly into an app and make it go live.

-And we also provide two different SDKs for you: the CallUIKit
+We also provide two different SDKs for you: the CallUIKit and the Call SDK.

 .